Legal Studies (LGST) 559

 The project must be based on instructions drawn up by a third party such as a law reform agency, government department, NGO, lobby group, or other acceptable source.

-Upon completion of this course, students should be able to prepare independently a complete piece of legislation suitable for enactment.
+Upon completion of this course, students should be able

 Students should be prepared to devote the time necessary to complete the various activities in this course within six months.
 This includes: reading actively and critically; researching the law and legal principles and recording the results of that research; and preparing the elements of the major drafting project that are appropriate and adequate for their purposes.
 To help students demonstrate these skills, the Instructor Supervisor will provide guidance and feedback.
 Students are expected to work diligently and manage their time so as to devote adequate attention to each component of their assessed drafting within the six month course period.

-To help students plan their individual study schedules, each activity is weighted proportionately.
+To help students outline their individual study schedules, each activity is weighted proportionately.
 Your work in this course will be evaluated according to the principles of legislative drafting including style, research, background/context, and grammar/mechanics.

 To receive credit for this course, students will be required to complete the following activities successfully and obtain an overall grade of at least C- (60%).